-Executive Management - are the executive officers (i.e., President & CEO, Senior Vice Presidents and Vice Presidents) of the holding/mother company of the Group.
+Executive Management - Are the executive officers (i.e., President & CEO, and Senior Vice Presidents) of the holding/mother company of the Group.

-Local Management - composed of the Presidents, Vice Presidents, General/Operating Managers or Company Head of the member companies of the Group.
+Local Management - Compose of the Presidents, Vice Presidents, General/Operating Managers or Company Head of the member companies of the Group.

-Risk - is the chance that an event, trend or course of action will have either a positive or negative effect on an organization's ability to meet its strategic or operational objectives.
+Risk - is the chance that an event, trend or course of action will have either a positive or negative effect on an organizations ability to meet its strategic or operational objectives.

-Risk Analysis - is the process of determining the likelihood of a particular event, trend or course of action occurring and the impact on operational or strategic objectives if it does occur.
+Risk Analysis - is the process of determining the likelihood of a particular event, trend or course of action occurring and the impact on operational or strategic objectives if it does.